-You might describe how your students had difficulty completing an assignment one year, and show that this was a problem by including evidence from grade comparisons between cohorts of students, or from student comments.
-Then you might explain how you rewrote the assignment to deal with this difficulty, and why you thought this rewrite would help.
+You might describe how your students had difficulty completing an assignment one year, and show how you discovered this problem by including evidence from grade comparisons between cohorts of students, or from student comments.
+Then you might explain how and why you rewrote the assignment to remove this difficulty.
 Finally you would explain how students now think the assignment is an excellent learning experience, and how the quality of their work has improved.